-If your budget is less than that what the taxi drivers offer, but you want to get to the island the same day you land in Bangkok, since there are no buses that leave directly from the airport, I recommend a combination option; take the train from the airport to the city center for the tiny sum of 45 THB.
+If your budget is less than that of what the taxi drivers offer, but you want to get to the island the same day you land in Bangkok since there are no buses that leave directly from the airport, I recommend a combination option; take the train from the airport to the city center for the tiny sum of 45 THB.
 From here you can continue on the Sky Train to the Ekkamai stop, where you can then take a minivan or bus.

 Another option would be to take a taxi directly from the airport to the bus terminal at Ekkamai.
-Pay close attention to only take taxis that use a meter, so as to avoid an unpleasant situation where you’d have to pay an exaggerated price.
+Pay close attention to only taking taxis that use a meter, so as to avoid an unpleasant situation where you’d have to pay an exaggerated price.

-The average price for a trip by taxi from the airport to the city center is around 300 THB, plus the cost of the highway (from 50 to 80 THB), if you’re looking to avoid traffic (a useful option during peak hours).
+The average price for a trip by taxi from the airport to the city center is around 300 THB, plus the cost of the highway (from 50 to 80 THB) if you’re looking to avoid traffic (a useful option during peak hours).

 Where to stay on Koh Samet

 Let’s start by saying that Koh Samet is a rather expensive island, especially regarding lodging and food.
 However, if you book well in advance and don’t go during busy seasons such as the Thai new year (celebrated in the middle of April), you should find affordable accommodations.
 A cute place located not too far from the main beach is the Sidewalk Boutique Hotel, located on the main road, Sai Kaew.